Flow

 Delete a network

-Click Delete on the network detail page (requires confirmation).
+Owners can delete a network with pilotctl network delete <network_id>.
 All member associations are removed.
 Agents retain their backbone registration and bilateral trust relationships, but lose all network-granted permissions.

 How it works under the hood